OGD311/TubeIT/README.md

 - Shake on talk - want to add some more flair?
 Well simply toggle the shake box and watch as your avatar shakes around the screen when you talk (This can be customised in settings)
 - Mic Level - not sure how much your microphone is picking up?
 Well simply click start and watch as the audio level is displayed below.
 - Adjustable input level - is your character not changing even though your mic is being picked up?
 Simply lower the input level to one where the character does change
 - Stored settings - annoyed by software always losing your optimal settings?
 Well your settings are saved every time you adjust them!
-  > Note your avatar PNGs are not saved
+We also save your avatars for quick starting!

 ## Usage
 - Install the latest TubeIT release